AraNeet/R.E.P.O-DeathCounter/README.md

 ## Support

-If you encounter any issues or have suggestions, please report them [link to your GitHub issues page or other support channel, or remove if none].
+If you encounter any issues or have suggestions, please report them https://github.com/AraNeet.